rule

 Text 36

-Thereafter, dear brahmins, He, with the permission of the king, Draupadī and His relatives, went back to Dvārakā accompanied by Arjuna and other members of the Yadu dynasty."
+Then, dear brahmins, He, with the permission of the king, Draupadī and His relatives, went back to Dvārakā, accompanied by Arjuna and other members of the Yadu dynasty."

-Thereafter, o learned ones, with the permission of the king, Draupadī and His relatives, He went back to Dvārakā, accompanied by Arjuna and other members of the Yadu-dynasty."
+Thereafter, dear brahmins, went He, with the permission of the king, Draupadī and His relatives, back to Dvārakā accompanied by Arjuna and other members of the Yadu-dynasty."
 (Vedabase)

-Creative Commons License
+Creative Commons

 The text and audio are offered under the conditions of the